Flatiron School Bootcamp Review (2026)

 Computer Science Degree$60K–$100K4 years$75K–$100K

-That’s why so many people say Flatiron is a no-brainer — it’s fast, practical, and heavy on accountability.
+That’s why so many people say Flatiron is a straightforward choice — it’s fast, practical, and heavy on accountability.

 Honestly, the best part might be the confidence boost.
 When you’ve already built full projects, debugged scary bugs, and deployed your own app to the web, you know you’re job-ready.